 Climate extremes challenging important ecosystems worldwide.
 Fires and forests, hurricanes and reefs, heat and kelp.
 Communities and people impacted

 Kelp forests in NE Pacific are an iconic habitat of coastal marine systems supporting important species (fish, inverts) and ecosystem processes (carbon sequestration, others).
-Recent years have seen dramatic declines in some kelp populations.
+Recent years have seen dramatic declines in some kelp populations (NorCA, PS, Baja).
 These declines have been attributed to a couple of different forces.
 Very short summary of bottom up and top down forcing in kelp forests.

 There remain a series of important open questions about kelp forests in a changing climate.
 1) generality of collapses that have been happening in California.
 Is that the future for other areas? (ie. The kelp as the target of conservation story) 2) What are the downstream effects of any potential changes to kelp habitats for associated fish and invertebrate communities (ie. The kelp as habitat story).
 Maybe add other major thematic questions here.